Ceawlin of Wessex: Bretwaldaship

 About 731, Bede, a Northumbrian monk and chronicler, wrote a work called the Ecclesiastical History of the English People.
 The work was not primarily a secular history, but Bede provides much information about the history of the Anglo-Saxons, including a list early in the history of seven kings who, he said, held "imperium" over the other kingdoms south of the Humber.
 The usual translation for "imperium" is "overlordship".
 Bede names Ceawlin as the second on the list, although he spells it "Caelin", and adds that he was "known in the speech of his own people as Ceaulin".
 Bede also makes it clear that Ceawlin was not a Christian—Bede mentions a later king, Æthelberht of Kent, as "the first to enter the kingdom of heaven".

 The Anglo-Saxon Chronicle, in an entry for the year 827, repeats Bede's list, adds Egbert of Wessex, and also mentions that they were known as "bretwalda", or "Britain-ruler".
 A great deal of scholarly attention has been given to the meaning of this word.
 It has been described as a term "of encomiastic poetry", but there also is evidence that it implied a definite role of military leadership.

 Bede says that these kings had authority "south of the Humber", but the span of control, at least of the earlier bretwaldas, likely was less than this.
-In Ceawlin's case the range of control is hard to determine accurately, but Bede's inclusion of Ceawlin in the list of kings who held imperium, and the list of battles he is recorded as having won, indicate an energetic and successful leader who, from a base in the upper Thames valley, dominated much of the surrounding area and held overlordship over the southern Britons for some period.
+In Ceawlin's case the range of control is hard to determine accurately, but Bede's inclusion of Ceawlin in the list of kings who held imperium, and the list of battles he is recorded as having won, indicates an energetic and successful leader who, from a base in the upper Thames valley, dominated much of the surrounding area and held overlordship over the southern Britons for some period.
 Despite Ceawlin's military successes, the northern conquests he made could not always be retained: Mercia took much of the upper Thames valley, and the north-eastern towns won in 571 were among territory subsequently under the control of Kent and Mercia at different times.

-Bede's concept of the power of these overlords also must be regarded as the product of his eighth-century viewpoint.
+Bede's concept of the power of these overlords also must be regarded as the product of his eighth century viewpoint.
 When the Ecclesiastical History was written, Æthelbald of Mercia dominated the English south of the Humber, and Bede's view of the earlier kings was doubtless strongly coloured by the state of England at that time.
 For the earlier bretwaldas, such as Ælle and Ceawlin, there must be some element of anachronism in Bede's description.
 It also is possible that Bede only meant to refer to power over Anglo-Saxon kingdoms, not the native Britons.